Skip to content

 ListenHub shallow-scans new plugins when the menu bar app is launched.
 This scan builds the plugin menu in the FX Chain window.
 The first time a plugin is inserted, it is scanned more deeply to ensure stability.

-If you install a new plugin, or a new version of a plugin, while ListenHub is running in the menu bar you will currently need to manually rebuild the plugin menu by clicking an empty plugin slot in the FX Chain window and selecting .
+If you install a new plugin, or a new version of a plugin, whilst ListenHub is running in the menu bar, this will trigger ListenHub to automatically re-scan for new plugins and update its plugin list.

 Plugin buffer size